 - Apply early.
 This allows us to help you — and relieves your stress — if there are problems with your application.

-Advisors, teachers and mentors — the following materials can be helpful when advising students on pursuing a Ford Family scholarship.
-All of these are available printed, and we’re happy to mail them to you.
+Advisors, teachers and mentors — we’ve gathered a selection of materials and resources that can be helpful when advising students on pursuing a

 Please email us to request printed materials.